zSnout/zSnout.com/src/views/language/index.md

 in one short word: <WordLink word="palamalan" />, or "male parent of female parent."

-<WordLink word="san" /> also allows you to easily write in-law relationships.
+<WordLink word="ban" /> also allows you to easily write in-law relationships.
-For example, "my parent in-law" would be written as <WordLink word="lasan" />, or "parent of spouse".
-You can also use <WordLink word="sun" />, or "ex-spouse," for other relationships.
+For example, "my parent in-law" would be written as <WordLink word="laban" />, or "parent of spouse".
+You can also use <WordLink word="bun" />, or "ex-spouse," for other relationships.

 ## Pronouns